dutc/code-or-die/README.md

 e.g., Team A controls New Earth II and has 100 ships stationed there.
 Team B, an ally, moves 10 ships to New Earth II.
 Team A can relase control of system.
 Team B can immediately take control of system, as it is uncontrolled.
 Team C moves 50 ships to New Earth II.
 Team C can contest and win control of New Earth II, because Team C has 50 ships vs current controlling Team B's 10 ships.
 Team A can immediately contest control from Team C, with team A winning, because it has the most ships.

-**TODO:** You must control a solar system or be granted transit authority to use its beam motivator?
+The team controlling a solar system outpost is allowed to change the outpost's beam tuning parameters at any time.
+(Note: you must know the tuning parameters for the source & destination beam motivators to safely travel between the two systems.)

 BEAM MOTIVATORS
 ---------------